mistralai/platform-docs-public/docs/guides/06-model-selection.md

 ```

 #### Multi-lingual tasks
-In addition to its exceptional performance in complex reasoning tasks and coding tasks, Mistral-large also demonstrates superior capabilities in handling multi-lingual tasks.
+In addition to its exceptional performance in complex reasoning tasks and coding tasks, Mistral Large also demonstrates superior capabilities in handling multi-lingual tasks.
 Mistral-large has been specifically trained to understand and generate text in multiple languages, especially in French, German, Spanish and Italian.
-Mistral-large can be especially valuable for businesses and users that need to communicate in multiple languages.
+Mistral Large can be especially valuable for businesses and users that need to communicate in multiple languages.